We were struck by one query in the property pages of a national newspaper recently.

 Leaf also advised finding out the cost of repair and enhancing energy performance before replacing windows, so you have another price to compare your quote with.

-At Paradise Windows, we supply uPVC windows in Oxford, and double glazing in Oxford, not to mention elsewhere across the counties of Gloucestershire and Oxfordshire.
+At Paradise Windows, we supply uPVC windows in Oxford, and double glazing in Oxford, not to mention elsewhere across the county of Oxfordshire.
 Replacement windows are just one of the home improvements we offer.
 Get in touch now and we’ll talk you through some options.